Counterfactual quantum measurements: Calculating the average over Bob's possible records

 where $f(\both{m})$ can be any expression depending on $\both{m}$.
 Thus, given $|{\mathfrak{E}}|\gg 1$, we can approximate the final suspectation value using the equiprobable ensemble as

-For our calculations of the suspectation value, we do not need such a large ensemble as used to generate \frf{fig:S1}(b).
+For our calculations of the suspectation value, we do not need such a large ensemble as used to generate \frf{fig:combined} (Bottom).
 We find that taking $|{\mathfrak{E}}|=1000$ is sufficient to obtain a curve with negligible noise.